go-gost/docs/en/docs/tutorials/reverse-proxy.md

     nodes:
     - name: example-com
       addr: example.com:80
-      # filter:
-      #   host: example.com
       matcher:
         rule: Host(`example.com`)
       http:
-        rewriteBody:
+        rewriteResponseBody:
         - match: foo
           replacement: bar
           type: text/html
+        rewriteRequestBody:
+        - type: application/json
+          rewriter: rewriter-0
 ```

-`rewriteBody.match` (string)
+`match` (string)
 :    Specify content matching pattern (regular expressions are supported).
+Optional when `rewriter` is set.

-`rewriteBody.replacement` (string)
+`replacement` (string)
 :    Set the replacement content.
+Ignored when `rewriter` is set.

-`rewriteBody.type` (string, default=text/html)
+`type` (string, default=text/html)
-:    Set the content type of the response, matching the `Content-Type` header.
-It can be multiple types separated by `,` or `*` to match all types.
+:    Set the content type matching the `Content-Type` header.
+Can be multiple types separated by `,` or `*` to match all types.

+`rewriter` (string)
+:    :material-tag: 3.3.0 Reference a [Rewriter](../concepts/rewriter.md) plugin to delegate body modification to an external service.
+When set, `match` and `replacement` are ignored.

 ## TLS Settings